econ-ark/REMARK/README.md

 <!--
 The [ballpark](http://github.com/econ-ark/ballpark) is a place for the set of papers that we would be delighted to have replicated in the Econ-ARK.

-This REMARK repo is where we intend to store such replications (as well as the code for papers whose codebase was originally written using the Econ-ARK).
+This REMARK repo is where we store such replications when they are done (as well as the code for papers whose codebase was originally written using the Econ-ARK).
 -->

 In cases where the replication's author is satisfied that the main results of the paper have been successfully replicated, we expect to approve pull requests with minimal review.